kenijo/AutoplayStopperMV3/README.md

 Version 2025.08.19

-- Provide much stricter blocking of autoplay accross all websites (including msn.com and others)
+- Provide much stricter blocking of autoplay across all websites (including msn.com and others)

 Version 2025.08.18 (2.0)

-- Rewrite extension to be stricted and cover a wider range of websites
+- Rewrite extension to be stricter and cover a wider range of websites

 - Add the ability to turn the extension ON/OFF from the toolbar